How to Improve Productivity With a Work Breakdown Structure?

 Outline all deliverables that must be completed within every phase.
 Your phases should have end-results.
 You need to achieve them before moving on to the next phase.
 Each deliverable should also have its statement describing goals and functions.

 After creating the deliverables statements, it’s time to add another level of the hierarchy to count details.
 The tasks of the project should be designed as sections.
 One team member or a small team will be able to easily manage them.

-Assignment of each manageable part is the last stage of the hierarchy.
+The assignment of each manageable part is the last stage of the hierarchy.
 A required team member will be responsible for a specific task.
-He/she will be involved in each section of work that will lead to the corresponding results.
+They will be involved in each section of work that will lead to the corresponding results.

 You can develop a budget and schedule by allocating costs and time estimation to specific sections of the Work Breakdown Structure.

 Let’s define more advantages of WBS.